 Ringworm- Exclusion is not recommended if the infection is located in areas that can be covered, (groin, scalp, nails, feet) and the individual is being treated by a Healthcare Professional.
 For Ringworm infections of the body, individuals should be excluded for 24 hours after drug therapy.
 During the course of treatment, individuals are to be excluded from swimming and gym.

-Scabies– Excluded from school until a full 24 hours of antibiotic treatment has been completed.
+Scabies– Excluded from school until a course of appropriate treatment has been completed.

-Strep Throat / Impetigo- Excluded from school until a full 24 hours of antibiotic treatment has been completed, and the individual has been fever free for 24 hours.
+Strep Throat / Impetigo- Excluded from school until 12 hours of antibiotic treatment has been completed, and the individual has been fever free for 24 hours WITHOUT the use of fever reducing medications.

 Shingles- Unless shingles rash can be completely covered, individuals should remain out of school until the rash is crusted over and dry.